Janae Timmins: Storylines

 Janae tells Boyd that she does not want their relationship to be based on sex.
 Janae becomes jealous when Boyd socialises with other girls on his medicine course.
 Janae threatens his new friends and becomes obsessed with the idea of having children.
 Sasha Hennessey (Eliose Grace) tells Boyd that Janae is trying to trap him into marriage, which puts an end to their relationship.
 Janae discovers that Bree is not Janelle's biological child.
 Janae reveals the truth about Bree and decides that she does not need anyone else.
 However, when Boyd proposes to Janae she accepts.
-Boyd's father Max does not approve but he invites Janae to live with the Hoyland's to make her realise the hardship of marriage.
+Boyd's father Max does not approve but he invites Janae to live with the Hoylands to make her realise the hardship of marriage.
 When this does not work, Max threatens to disown Boyd and Janelle voices her disapproval.
 Janae and Boyd decide to elope, Janae provides a fakes birth certificate marries Boyd.
 Max threatens to inform the police about the certificate and ruins their chances of moving into a flat.
 Janae finds married life hard, so she Janae takes a job as the hospital's cleaner to see more of Boyd.
 He does not appreciate her constant attention and is happy when Karl warns her about kissing in the workplace.
 Janae struggles with school and pays a friends to write her essays.
 When Susan Kennedy (Jackie Woodburne) learns she is cheating, Janae decides to leave school.
 Boyd travels to Tasmania in search of Max who has run away.
 Upon his return he tells Janae that he kissed a girl named Glenn who he saved from drowning; Janae decides to forgive him.
 Glenn arrives in Erinsborough and Boyd realises that he still has feelings for her.
 Janae decides to give him time, but he leaves her for Glenn.